bretkramer/ethos-content-creator/README.md

 - Create lessons/quizzes/users in Ethos (optional)
 - Simulate learners completing lessons and taking quizzes (local simulation + optional Ethos enrollment flow when configured)

+## ⚠️ Warning: data is hard to remove in Ethos

+Be careful running this against any long-lived/shared tenant.

+- Ethos is **notoriously difficult to “delete” data** once it’s created.
+- In practice, there are **no true deletes** for much of this content — only **deactivate**.
+- If you generate **large quantities** of demo lessons/quizzes/users, the **residual impact will remain** and can clutter the tenant for a long time.

+Use small numbers, use clearly identifiable naming/email patterns, and preferably use a disposable/demo tenant.

 ## Setup

 1. Copy `config.env.example` to `config.env` and fill values.